torvalds/linux/Documentation/networking/device_drivers/ethernet/amd/pds_vdpa.rst

 ..
 SPDX-License-Identifier: GPL-2.0+
-.. note: can be edited and viewed with /usr/bin/formiko-vim
+.. analte: can be edited and viewed with /usr/bin/formiko-vim

 ==========================================================
 PCI vDPA driver for the AMD/Pensando(R) DSC adapter family